The Royal Bodyguard

 The Royal Bodyguard is a British television sitcom, written by Mark Bussell and Justin Sbresni, and starring David Jason, Geoffrey Whitehead, Timothy Bentinck and Tim Downie.
 A series of six episodes began on 26 December 2011, concluding on 30 January 2012.
 The first episode picked up more than 8 million viewers but the series soon declined in ratings.
 The series was heavily criticised by viewers and critics.

 Background

 The series was written by Mark Bussell and Justin Sbresni following the success of their BBC sitcom The Worst Week of My Life.
 The pair came up with the idea of a Johnny English-type character who had to defend the royal family, but ended up doing so in a comic fashion.
-The pair immediately decided to make the programme family-orientated: at this stage, they did not envision Jason as the lead character.
+The pair immediately decided to make the programme family-oriented: at this stage, they did not envision Jason as the lead character.
 BBC comedy commissioner Cheryl Taylor lured Jason to the role, after initially offering him the job of executive producer.
 The series became the first for several years in which Jason had performed his own stunts.
 Filming on the series began in June 2011, and concluded in November.
 The first episode of the series was broadcast on 26 December 2011.